 I CAN’T BREATHE!

 Eventually I started giggling — the kind of giggling that’s hard to tell from crying.
 Great!
 Now you’re going nuts.
-My eyes were already spilling tears and I lowered my palms to dash them away.
-I kept rubbing my face, feeling sorry for myself, wondering what the hell I was doing there — What am I trying to prove?
+My eyes were already spilling tears and I lowered my palms to wipe them away.
+I kept rubbing my face, feeling sorry for myself, wondering what the hell I was doing there — What am I trying to prove to myself?
 Not a question I could answer right then.
 There were more immediate things to consider, like what to do next.
 Returning to the deck was out of the question — too damn humiliating.
 So I had to go forward to my sleeping spot.
 Just keep moving. . .

 Deep breath . . .
 Take another deep breath . . .
 Just keep breathing . . .

 It’s hard to panic with a split head, and after my cathartic little rant I was breathing almost normal again.
 With no small effort I turned my body ninety degrees in the hold, making sure the dark void in front of me was clear before moving my tender skull into the gap.
 I positioned myself athwartships, just below the hatch.
 While this position was much more comfortable, lying parallel with the framing, I couldn’t stay there because I’d be blocking anyone else who wanted to come down.
 So I gritted my teeth and started to crawl aft, crab-like, inching my way over three stout frames until I reached the bay where Mamede had thoughtfully laid out the sail for me to rest on.

 I was drenched with sweat by the time I got there.
 At least the sail was dry — musty but dry.
 Having reached my objective, I now dropped down with the greatest relief.
 My relief did not last long: the bay was too narrow to fit my torso.
 Try as I might to squeeze my shoulder blades together, I could not lay flat on the planking between the frames.
 Great. . .
 Just great. . .